Tugay Kerimoğlu: Managerial career

 On 3 June 2009, Tugay began working with his former manager Mark Hughes behind the scenes at Manchester City academy in a coaching role.
-He was linked for various assistant positions for the Turkish national team after Fatih Terim's departure, however he became the coordinator for the Galatasaray youth academy in February 2010.
+He was linked for various assistant positions for the Turkey national team after Fatih Terim's departure, then he became the coordinator for the Galatasaray youth academy in February 2010.

-On 21 October 2010, Galatasaray SK announced that Tugay was assigned for the position of the new assistant coach for Galatasaray, alongside of Gheorghe Hagi.
+On 21 October 2010, Galatasaray announced that Tugay was assigned for the position of the new assistant coach for Galatasaray, alongside of Gheorghe Hagi.
 On 22 March 2011, Hagi was sacked following a string of poor results.
 Tugay refused to become the head coach until the end of the season, saying it would be wrong to accept the position for the head coach right after the sacking of Hagi.

 On 4 October 2013, Galatasaray SK announced that Tugay was assigned again for the position of the new assistant coach for Galatasaray, this time alongside of Roberto Mancini.
 However, after Mancini's dismissal at the end of the 2013–14 season, he left his position.

-In November 2015 he took over the Turkish second division club Şanlıurfaspor and worked as head coach for the first time.
-In April 2016 he left the club by mutual agreement following a lack of success.
+In November 2015, Tugay took over Şanlıurfaspor in the Turkish second division as head coach for.
+He left in April 2016 by mutual agreement.

 Personal life

 Tugay generally keeps himself out of the media spotlight, and even with very good English and an apparent good sense of humour, he rarely gives an interview, even to his previous club's own radio station (Radio Rovers).
 Tugay was married to Etkin, a former Galatasaray and Turkish international basketball player.
-He has two children, named Berke and Melissa.
+He has two children.
 As a youngster, he was also an extremely promising motor racer, competing as high as a Formula 3 level.
-Tugay describes himself as a Muslim, stating that it's "something which is in my heart and I don't need to express that to other people".
+Tugay is a Muslim, stating that his religious beliefs are "something which is in my heart and I don't need to express that to other people".